Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Functional Inequality: Dual Gradient Dominance Condition

 and when $-2 < p < -1$, we have

 {The above inequalities hold for any positive densities $\rho$ and $\rhopo$, provided that $f'(\frac{\rho}{\rhopo})$ is absolutely integrable with respect to $\rho$.} \end{theorem} \begin{newremark} As a consequence of \Cref{theorem:dual-ineq}, we get a convergence result for the Fisher-Rao gradient flow associated with the KL-divergence.
-More precisely, for the Fisher-Rao gradient flow of the KL-divergence if we choose an initial density $\rho_0$ satisfying that
+More precisely, for such gradient flow, if we choose an initial density $\rho_0$ satisfying that ${\rm KL}[\rho_0 \Vert \rhopo] + {\rm KL}[\rhopo\Vert\rho_0] < \infty$, then the Fisher-Rao gradient flow (assuming it is well-posed) converges exponentially fast with